 - Lead (on cart bounce)

-By default, the domain applied will be that of your ThriveCart account (
+By default, the domain included will be that of your ThriveCart account (

 xxx.thrivecart.com ) or of your Custom domain (when enabled).
 You can override this to another domain that you have verified within Facebook if you wish.

-The Lead event will be triggered in the event the customer bounces from the cart.
+The Lead event will be triggered in the event the customer bounces from the checkout page (after entering their email address).

 To enable CAPI support, after entering your Facebook Pixel ID in the field, check the box to enable the Conversion API.